linas/archeo/README.md

 HOWTO (AtomSpace)
 -----------------
-The current version 0.0.7 AtomSpace+python+flask code is in the [`atoms`](atoms) directory.
-It has two parts:
+The current version AtomSpace+python+flask code is in the [`atoms`](atoms) directory.
+Refer to the README there for how to set up and operate.

-* The cataloger, which runs over file systems, computes file hashes, and logs the resulting filepaths.
-  See the [`atoms/catalog` README](atoms/catalog) for more.
-* The Web UI, which can be used to browse the catalog above, find *identical* files, and see where they are located.
-  Its currently under construction.
-  See the [`atoms/webui` README](atoms/webui) for more.

-The AtomSpace install is ... not "hard", but it is long and tedious.
-The README's explain more.

 HOWTO (Prototype)
 -----------------